daiearth22/test/sales-training/index.html.md

 In a sales conversation this principle can be used to influence the direction and outcome of a conversation from the very beginning.
 For example if a prospect signs up for a free trial, you can initiate the conversation by offering help with potential issues or questions and making sure the prospect has received the relevant information from the trial confirmation mail, e.g. the license key.
 Nearly everyone of us has experienced a situation where a confirmation email didn't arrive or went to the spam folder.
-So by starting the conversation with a favor, the prospect will feel obligated to take the time to reply and answer your [open-ended question](#art/index.html.md).
+So by starting the conversation with a favor, the prospect will feel obligated to take the time to reply and answer your [open-ended question](#art).
-The principle of reciprocity is also reason why [sales emails should always provide value to a customer](#insanely/index.html.md).
+The principle of reciprocity is also reason why [sales emails should always provide value to a customer](#insanely).
 Here are a few examples about how to start a conversation with a prospect who started a trial:

 Hi [prospect] and thanks for your interest in GitLab.

 In case you didn't see the email from our license app, I've attached a copy of your trial license key.
 Let me know if you need help installing or configuring GitLab.

-Perhaps let me know what's driving your interest, what you're looking to validate during the trial period and how we can help you (demo, docs technical support etc/index.html.md).
+Perhaps let me know what's driving your interest, what you're looking to validate during the trial period and how we can help you (demo, docs technical support etc).

 Cheers,